Athlete

 In Serbia

-Among people born in Serbia, Aizada Muptilda ranks 785 out of 661Before her are Nikola Aćin (1979), Srđan Vuksanović (1992), Catherine Douglas (null), Immaculate Chemutai (1987), Abdelkarim Ben Zahra (1998), and Kanon Mori (1996).
-After her are Bojan Zdelar (2000), and Nia Jerwood (1998).
+Among people born in Serbia, Aizada Muptilda ranks 788 out of 661Before her are Srđan Vuksanović (1992), Catherine Douglas (null), Immaculate Chemutai (1987), Abdelkarim Ben Zahra (1998), Kanon Mori (1996), and Nia Jerwood (1998).
+After her are Bojan Zdelar (2000).

-Among ATHLETES In Serbia
+Among Athletes In Serbia

-Among athletes born in Serbia, Aizada Muptilda ranks 68Before her are Catherine Douglas (null), Immaculate Chemutai (1987), Abdelkarim Ben Zahra (1998), Kanon Mori (1996), Nia Jerwood (1998), and Bojan Zdelar (2000).
+Among athletes born in Serbia, Aizada Muptilda ranks 68Before her are Srđan Vuksanović (1992), Catherine Douglas (null), Immaculate Chemutai (1987), Abdelkarim Ben Zahra (1998), Kanon Mori (1996), and Bojan Zdelar (2000).
+After her are Nia Jerwood (1998).